 13 Things Cutting Out Added Sugars Does To Your Body

-Added sugar is synonymous with added calories.
+Added sugar is synonymous with added calories—and extra weight, according to a BMJ meta-analysis.
 And once you swap out processed, sugary meals with high-fiber foods, you’ll instantly notice a slimmer waistline.
 That’s because when your body is deprived of added sugars, it’ll start burning belly fat instead of carbohydrates—blessing you with the toned tummy you’ve been dreaming of.
-Start by steering clear of these 35 Sugariest Restaurant Meals on the Planet.
+Start by steering clear of these sugariest restaurant dishes.

 Foods filled with simple carbs and refined sugars such as doughnuts, cookies, and white bread can cause dopamine spikes, resulting in incessant sugar cravings.
 A review published in Neuroscience & Biobehavioral Reviews states that “Sugar intake may lead to an increased number of and/or affinity for opioid receptors, which in turn leads to further ingestion of sugar and may contribute to obesity.”
 Weaning yourself off the sweet stuff can help you curb cravings and stop that destructive snacking habit in its tracks.

 If your morning diet is dependent on bagels and pancakes, and you find yourself reaching for one too many cups of joe, it’s definitely time to rethink your eating habits.
-Cutting out these culprits and replacing them with slow digesting protein- and healthy fat-rich snacks—such as these 30 Best Foods for All-Day Energy—can help balance your energy levels throughout the day.
+Cutting out these culprits laced with added sugar and replacing them with slow-digesting protein- and healthy fat-rich snacks—such as these best foods for energy—can help balance your energy levels throughout the day.

 Since consuming too much sugar can lead to an increase in LDL cholesterol (the bad kind), the American Heart Association recommends reducing added sugars in order to decrease your risk of dying from heart disease.
 “According to the study published in JAMA: Internal Medicine, those who got 17 to 21 percent of calories from added sugar had a 38 percent higher risk of dying from cardiovascular disease compared to those who consumed 8 percent of their calories from added sugar,” the AHA states.